 - Anaheim - Welcome to Disneyland!
 Anaheim is most famous for the Disneyland resort, offering thrilling rides and the chance to meet your favorite characters.

-- Huntington Beach - A well known surfing spot, Huntington Beach is the perfect spot for a chilled out beach day.
-Enjoy entertainment on the long Huntington Beach Pier and check out the International Surfing Museum.
+- Huntington State Beach - A well known surfing spot, Huntington State Beach is the perfect spot for a chilled-out beach day.
+Enjoy entertainment on the nearby Huntington Beach Pier and check out the International Surfing Museum.

 - Dana Point - Get out on a boat for your chance to see dolphins and whales, and enjoy the charming town center with picturesque marina and boutique shops.

 - Oceanside - Soak up the chilled out So-Cal vibe on the palm-fringed beaches of Oceanside.
 Swim in the Pacific, and shop in the boutiques and independent retailers that line the harbor.